dancer1325/golang-website/_content/blog/Writing Web Applications/README.md

     * '>'  -- is replaced by '&gt'
       * Problems: How to add commentaries to the template
         * Solution: `{{/* Commentary */}}`
+  * parsing files, which can be cached -- 'final.go' --
 * `go run final-noerror.go` OR `go build final-noerror.go` & `./final-noerror` + allowed pop up panel
   * replace hardcoded HTML by path to them
   * steps